 If you are using the libraries in an application that does not have a main() function, you must reimplement some functions in the library.

+--- Caution ---

---- Caution -- rt_raise() is essential if you are using the heap.
-Note If need() is called eneed() must be called first.
-This is done autom
+rt_raise() is essential if you are using the heap.

+Note

 If rand() is called, srand() must be called first.
 This is done automatically during library initialization but not when you avoid the library initialization.